 If you’ve been living with an addiction to benzodiazepines, you may feel helpless, powerless over your addiction.
 You may find yourself going to greater lengths to score more drugs, especially if you have been cut off from your doctor.
 As many people use benzos as a means to augment an existing high from other drugs, you may find that you are now addicted to multiple drugs; terrified someone will discover your addiction.
 You may have tried unsuccessfully to quit using benzos as the withdrawal symptoms drew you back into using.
 You know that something has to give before something dangerous happens to you.
 It is time to take back control and learn the skills you need to overcome your addiction and begin the road to recovery.

-An inpatient center that specializes in the treatment of addiction and mental health diagnoses is one of the most helpful ways you can begin down your path to sober living.
-You will be able to safely detox from the drugs in your system in a controlled environment and begin treatment to manage the psychological aspects of addiction.
-An inpatient program will also allow you the chance to escape from the stress of your daily life and the triggers for using, which allows you to focus entirely on getting better.
+An inpatient center that specializes in the treatment of addiction and mental health diagnoses like ours in Columbus is one of the most helpful ways you can begin down your path to sober living.
+You will be able to begin treatment to manage the psychological aspects of addiction.
+A treatment center will also allow you the chance to escape from the stress of your daily life and the triggers for using, which allows you to focus entirely on getting better.

-Ohio Hospital for Psychiatry works tirelessly to get to know each of our clients on a personal level – their wants, needs, desires, and experiences.
+Ohio Hospital for Psychiatry, a benzo abuse treatment center in Columbus, works tirelessly to get to know each of our clients on a personal level – their wants, needs, desires, and experiences.
 We firmly believe that each of our patients comes to us with a rich history that has become a part of who they are.
 We know that current addictions, stressors, and psychiatric problems are only a small part of our patients, and we work hard to inspire our patients, fill them with hope, and allow them to take a central role in their recovery.
 Through a number of individualized therapeutic interventions, we treat the whole person – mind, body, and soul.

 When you first come to us for treatment for your addiction, we will work hard to get to know you through a number of assessments designed to help us best formulate a plan of care that meets all of your needs.
 The medical examination will determine the drugs currently in your system and any medical complications that may have come about as a result of your drug use.
 Our psychiatric assessments will determine the severity of the symptoms and the presence of any co-occurring, dual-diagnosis mental health disorders, like bipolar disorder.
 Our treatment team will take the results of these assessments and work with you and your loved ones to create a treatment plan that will meet all of your needs.

-Individual therapy is provided so that you can spend time working one-on-one with a therapist.
+Individual therapy is provided at our treatment center so that you can spend time working one-on-one with a therapist.
 You may discuss the problems benzo abuse has caused in your life and decide upon proper ways to handle these challenges.
 You may also discuss your triggers for using, which can help immensely to reduce your risk for relapse.

-Group therapy: Often seen as the best way to manage addictions in the long term, we offer a number of group therapy sessions that can help you bond and work alongside others who are struggling with similar addictions.
+Group therapy is offered at our hospital in Columbus.
+Often seen as the best way to manage addictions in the long term, we offer a number of group therapy sessions that can help you bond and work alongside others who are struggling with similar addictions.
 Group topics vary but often include the need for medication compliance, ways to manage unpleasant side effects of medications, and ways in which you can prevent relapse.

-As discharge approaches, you will work closely with your treatment team and case manager to determine the most appropriate aftercare options for you.
-Many of our clients choose to step down from our inpatient program into one of our structured outpatient programs.
-We offer both an intensive outpatient program (IOP) and partial hospitalization program (PHP).
-Both programs provide therapy during the day as you spend your evenings and weekends reintegrating back into your life.
-Depending upon care needs, others may be ready to discharge home with referrals to our traditional outpatient program, local support groups, and applicable community resources.
+As discharge from our Columbus treatment center approaches, you will work closely with your treatment team and case manager to determine the most appropriate aftercare options for you.
+Many of our clients choose to step down from our inpatient treatment into one of our structured outpatient programs.
+We offer an intensive outpatient program (IOP) which provides therapy during the day as you spend your evenings and weekends reintegrating back into your life.
+Depending upon care needs, others may be ready to discharge home with referrals to our traditional outpatient treatment, local support groups, and applicable community resources.